Difference between revisions of "Engelbert Rugeje" - Pindula

 |+

-After the , Rugejewas offered the rank of major in the new [[Defence Forces]].
-He was promoted to lieutenant colonel in 1983and was made a colonel in 1987.
-Rugejeled a portion of the Zimbabwean military to quash the Zimbabwe People's Revolutionary Army or "ZIPRA" rebellion in Matabeleland from 1983to 1987.
-This was whilst he was the commander at Inkomo Barracks (the primary unit under his command being the First Mechanised Battalion).
-Rugejeultimately led ZNA forces to victory over the ZIPRA .
-Rugejewas also successful in leading missions against the Mozambique National Resistance (RENAMO) when he was commander of One Commando Battalion (currently known as One Commando Regiment or simply "One Commando").
-Around 1984, under Rugeje's leadership, One Commando assisted other elements of the Zimbabwean military in defeating most elements of the RENAMO.
+After the [[Second Chimurenga]], '''Rugeje''' was offered the rank of major in the new [[Zimbabwe Defence Forces]].
+He was promoted to lieutenant colonel in '''1983''' and was made a colonel in '''1987'''. '''Rugeje''' led a portion of the Zimbabwean military to quash the Zimbabwe People's Revolutionary Army or "ZIPRA" rebellion in Matabeleland from '''1983''' to '''1987'''.
+This was whilst he was the commander at Inkomo Barracks (the primary unit under his command being the First Mechanised Battalion). '''Rugeje''' ultimately led ZNA forces to victory over the ZIPRA ([[]]). '''Rugeje''' was also successful in leading missions against the Mozambique National Resistance (RENAMO) when he was commander of One Commando Battalion (currently known as One Commando Regiment or simply "One Commando").
+Around '''1984''', under '''Rugeje''''s leadership, One Commando assisted other elements of the Zimbabwean military in defeating most elements of the RENAMO.

+'''Rugeje''' was promoted to Brigadier General in '''1990''' and became quartermaster of the [[ZNA]].
+In the mid to late '''1990'''s, he was actively involved in the Democratic Republic of Congo (Operation Sovereign Legitimcy) mission, in which he led successful counter insurgency missions.

+'''Rugeje''' was promoted to Brigadier General in '''1990''' and became quartermaster of the [[ZNA]].
+In the mid to late '''1990'''s, he was actively involved in the Democratic Republic of Congo (Operation Sovereign Legitimcy) mission, in which he led successful counter insurgency missions.

 Latest revision as of 09:45, 3 January 2022